ryan-l-robinson/tech.ryanrobinson.ca/content/posts/ai-assist-vs-code/ai-assist-vs-code.md

 I also noticed immediately it did not have a couple of nice features which I had already learned that the extension I'll get into next offers.
 It's just a user-friendly chat integration that's easy to use if you already have a Google account as most people do and not much more than that.

+Later update (December 12, 2025): mainly because cline has been somewhat unreliable, I've tried Gemini Code Assist again.
+It has improved a little, but is also still frequently buggy, failing to connect to the model occasionally with no helpful error.
+The even bigger discovery, though, is that unlike the others, if you use this with a Google account that has a Google AI Pro subscription (including the free trial I got with my Pixel 10 Pro), you get much higher usage limits.
+I'm not going to use it nearly enough to justify paying $270 CAD/year to keep it after my free trial, but it is definitely worth trying to make full use of it in the few months I have left.

 ## Cline

 That gets me to the extension that I have now tried out the most and like the most so far: [Cline](https://marketplace.visualstudio.com/items?itemName=saoudrizwan.claude-dev).